Blazeblitz276/Skill-Prep/SQLprep.md

 A: The order of execution of SQL queries is as follows:

-1. FROM: The FROM clause specifies the tables from which the data will be retrieved.
+1. `FROM`: The FROM clause specifies the tables from which the data will be retrieved.
-2. WHERE: The WHERE clause filters the rows based on a specified condition.
+2. `WHERE`: The WHERE clause filters the rows based on a specified condition.
-3. GROUP BY: The GROUP BY clause groups the rows that have the same values into summary rows.
+3. `GROUP` BY: The GROUP BY clause groups the rows that have the same values into summary rows.
-4. HAVING: The HAVING clause filters the groups based on a specified condition.
+4. `HAVING`: The HAVING clause filters the groups based on a specified condition.
-5. SELECT: The SELECT clause selects the columns that will be included in the result set.
+5. `SELECT`: The SELECT clause selects the columns that will be included in the result set.
-6. ORDER BY: The ORDER BY clause sorts the result set by one or more columns.
+6. `ORDER` BY: The ORDER BY clause sorts the result set by one or more columns.
-7. LIMIT: The LIMIT clause limits the number of rows returned by the query.
+7. `LIMIT`: The LIMIT clause limits the number of rows returned by the query.
-8. OFFSET: The OFFSET clause specifies the number of rows to skip before starting to return rows.
+8. `OFFSET`: The OFFSET clause specifies the number of rows to skip before starting to return rows.
-9. FETCH: The FETCH clause is used to retrieve a specified number of rows from a result set.
+9. `FETCH`: The FETCH clause is used to retrieve a specified number of rows from a result set.
-10. UNION: The UNION clause combines the results of two or more SELECT statements into a single result set.
+10. `UNION`: The UNION clause combines the results of two or more SELECT statements into a single result set.
-11. JOIN: The JOIN clause combines rows from two or more tables based on a related column between them.
+11. `JOIN`: The JOIN clause combines rows from two or more tables based on a related column between them.
-12. SUBQUERY: The SUBQUERY clause is used to nest a query within another query.
+12. `SUBQUERY`: The SUBQUERY clause is used to nest a query within another query.
-13. WINDOW FUNCTION: The WINDOW FUNCTION clause is used to perform calculations across a set of rows related to the current row.
+13. `WINDOW` FUNCTION: The WINDOW FUNCTION clause is used to perform calculations across a set of rows related to the current row.
-14. COMMON TABLE EXPRESSION: The COMMON TABLE EXPRESSION clause is used to define a temporary result set that can be referenced within a SELECT, INSERT, UPDATE, or DELETE statement.
+14. `COMMON` TABLE EXPRESSION: The COMMON TABLE EXPRESSION clause is used to define a temporary result set that can be referenced within a `SELECT, INSERT, UPDATE`, or `DELETE` statement.
-15. TRIGGER: The TRIGGER clause is used to define a set of actions that are automatically performed when a specified event occurs.
+15. `TRIGGER`: The TRIGGER clause is used to define a set of actions that are automatically performed when a specified event occurs.
-16. INDEX: The INDEX clause is used to create an index on a table to improve the performance of SELECT, UPDATE, DELETE, and MERGE statements.
+16. `INDEX`: The INDEX clause is used to create an index on a table to improve the performance of SELECT, UPDATE, DELETE, and MERGE statements.
-17. VIEW: The VIEW clause is used to create a virtual table based on the result set of a SELECT statement.
+17. `VIEW`: The VIEW clause is used to create a virtual table based on the result set of a SELECT statement.
-18. STORED PROCEDURE: The STORED PROCEDURE clause is used to define a set of SQL statements that can be executed as a single unit.
+18. `STORED` PROCEDURE: The STORED PROCEDURE clause is used to define a set of SQL statements that can be executed as a single unit.
-19. FUNCTION: The FUNCTION clause is used to define a set of SQL statements that can be executed as a single unit and return a value.
+19. `FUNCTION`: The FUNCTION clause is used to define a set of SQL statements that can be executed as a single unit and return a value.